John Wood (MP for Preston): Political career

 Standing for election as a Whig in Preston in 1826, Wood was elected alongside Edward Smith-Stanley (the future Earl of Derby and three-time prime minister), defeating the Radical William Cobbett and the anti-Catholic candidate Robert Smith Barrie.

 Wood consistently supported the Whig/Radical opposition, effectively led by Joseph Hume.
 As a dissenter, he supported religious liberty, advocating repeal of the Test Acts in 1827 and 1828, and supporting Catholic emancipation, which passed as the Roman Catholic Relief Act 1829.

 In the 1830 Wood and Smith-Stanley overcame a challenge by the Radical Henry Hunt, but in the by-election following Smith-Stanley's appointment as Chief Secretary for Ireland (in which only Smith-Stanley's seat, not Wood's, was contested), Hunt defeated Smith-Stanley.
 Wood and Hunt were re-elected unopposed in 1831.
 Wood stood down at the election of 1832.

 Later career

-He served as Recorder of York 1832–1833, Chairman of the Board of Stamps and Taxes 1833–1838, Chairman of the Board of Revenue 1838–1849, and Chairman of the Board of Inland Revenue from 1849 until his death.
+The Corporation of York appointed him Recorder of York in 1832; in 1833, Lord Grey appointed him Chairman of the Board of Stamps and Taxes and he resigned the recordership; he chaired the board through to 1838.
+He was then Chairman of the Board of Excise from 1838 to 1849.
+In 1849, he was also appointed chair of the Board of Stamps and Taxes again.
+In 1849, the Board of Excise and the Board of Stamps and Taxes merged into the Board of Inland Revenue, of which Wood was the first chairman, serving until 1856.

 He was active in the management of University College London, where he was a member of the council from 1835, and chaired the management committee 1845–1856.

 He died in Bath in 1856.